jurniores/NitroNetwork/README.md

 NitroManager.Disconnect();
 // Disconnects a specific client by its connection object NitroManager.DisconnectConn(Identity.conn);
-// Events triggered on peer connect/disconnect
-NitroManager.OnConnectConn;
-NitroManager.OnDisconnectConn;
-//Events fired on your server and client when you are connected NitroManager.OnClientConnected NitroManager.OnServerConnected
-// Creates a new room with the given ID var room = NitroManager.CreateRoom("Room1");
 // Removes a specific room instance NitroManager.RemoveRoom(room);
 // Gets the first (default/universal) room